datakaveri/gsx-developer-docs/docs/client-credentials.md

 sidebar_position: 1
 ---

+# Profile Management

-# Fetching and Resetting Client Credentials
+## Fetching Client Credentials

 Once a user has registered as a consumer or has been approved as a provider, they can obtain the user's default client credentials.